 "And to be able to bring a crowd with me as well as gaining many more fans.
 Just to be able to have that home advantage, the amount of people I'm going to bring, all my fans from home.
 It's really going to be a special moment in my life."

-We hope Niall enjoys Tokyo, and we are really looking forward to following his development and preparation in the build up to the Birmingham 2022 Commonwealth Games.
+We are really looking forward to following Niall's development and preparation in the build up to the Birmingham 2022 Commonwealth Games.